Instawork/hyperview/docs/reference_behavior_attributes.md

 ### `navigate`

 The `navigate` navigation action will either push a screen onto the stack, or unwind the stack to a screen loaded from the given URL.

+### `reload`

+The `reload` navigation action will re-request the current screen.
+This is similar to a reload button in a web browser.

 ### `replace`